andrewrolph/andrewrolph.github.io/index.md

 </div>
 -->

 I'm a theoretical physicist.
-Currently, I am a postdoc at the Universiteit van Amsterdam (University of Amsterdam).
+Currently, I am a postdoc at the University of Amsterdam.
 I work at the interface between quantum information and quantum gravity. <br/>

 For a quick introduction to some of my work, watch me give a short presentation at Eurostrings 2022 on quantum bit threads: